hkuno/ompi_man_rst/html/_sources/oshmem/shmem/man/man3/shmem_wait.3.rst.txt

    cmp_value must be of type integer.
 If you are using C/C++, the type of cmp_value should match thatimplied in the SYNOPSIS section.
 If you are using Fortran, cmp_value must be an integer of the same size and kind as ivar.
-The shmem_wait routines return when ivar is no longer equal to cmp_value.
-The shmem_wait_until routines return when the compare condition is true.
+The :ref:`shmem_wait` routines return when ivar is no longer equal to cmp_value.
+The :ref:`shmem_wait_until` routines return when the compare condition is true.
 The compare condition is defined by the ivar argument compared with the cmp_value using the comparison operator, cmp.

 EXAMPLES
 --------